publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch53/schI/m__us_usc_t5_s5303.md

 >     “(j) Notwithstanding any other provision of law, for an individual who is newly appointed to a covered position during the period of time subject to this section, the initial pay rate shall be based on the rates of pay and applicable pay limitations in effect on December 31, 2013.

->     “(k) If an employee affected by subsections (b) through (e) is subject to a biweekly pay period that begins in calendar year 2015 but ends in calendar year 2016, the bar on the employee’s receipt of pay rate increases shall apply through the end of that pay period.”
+>     “(k) If an employee affected by subsections (b) through (e) is subject to a biweekly pay period that begins in calendar year 2016 but ends in calendar year 2017, the bar on the employee’s receipt of pay rate increases shall apply through the end of that pay period.”

 Similar provisions were contained in the following prior acts:

+    2015—[Pub.
+L. 113–235, div.
+E, title VII, § 738][/us/pl/113/235/s738], Dec.
+16, 2014, [128 Stat.
+2388][/us/stat/128/2388].

     2014—[Pub.
 L. 113–76, div.
 E, title VII, § 741][/us/pl/113/76/s741], Jan.
 17, 2014, [128 Stat.
 241][/us/stat/128/241].